Johnny Jewel: Musical scoring and other projects

 In 2008, Jewel made his debut as a film score composer, writing and performing the score for Nicolas Winding Refn's film Bronson.
 He was subsequently hired by Refn to compose the score for his subsequent film, Drive (2011).
 Tracks by Chromatics and Desire also appeared on the film's soundtrack.

 In 2014, Mike Simonetti, the co-founder of Italians Do It Better, left the record label and started a new imprint named 2MR.
 In a series of public Twitter posts in 2016, Simonetti went on to accuse Jewel of stealing song ideas, among several other accusations regarding money Simonetti alleged was owed to him.

 In 2014, Jewel recorded the score for the A&E crime drama series Those Who Kill (2014).
 The same year, he released an instrumental album under his own name: The Other Side of Midnight (2014), The same year, Chromatics announced that they were recording a new album, entitled Dear Tommy.

 Jewel subsequently scored the feature film Lost River (2015), the directorial debut of Ryan Gosling (who had starred in Drive).
 He then composed the score for Fien Troch's film Home (2016), for which he won the Georges Delerue Award.
 In 2017, Jewel appeared with Chromatics in David Lynch's series Twin Peaks: The Return, a revival of the original 1990 series, in which the band performs in a bar.
 Also in 2017, Jewel released another solo record, Windswept, followed by Digital Rain in 2018.

 The release of Chromatics' Dear Tommy was delayed several times, and in 2017, Jewel purportedly destroyed every copy of the record following a near-death experience in which he almost drowned while swimming in Hawaii.
 Despite this, Jewel continued to record with the band, covering the Hole track "Petals" (from their 1998 album, Celebrity Skin) for the official soundtrack of the 2018 horror film The Perfection.

 In August 2021, singer Ruth Radelet, drummer Nat Walker, and guitarist Adam Miller of Chromatics announced that the group had disbanded.
-Jewel was not mentioned in the announcement, though a representative for Italians Do It Better released the statement: "Johnny is extremely proud of his work with the project over the years and he’ll continue making music and supporting great art and artists through his label Italians Do It Better."
+Jewel was not mentioned in the announcement, though a representative for Italians Do It Better released the statement: "Johnny is extremely proud of his work with the project over the years and he'll continue making music and supporting great art and artists through his label Italians Do It Better."

+In 2023, Jewel again collaborated with Fien Troch, composing the score for her film Holly, which is scheduled to be screened at the 80th Venice International Film Festival.
+In 2025, Jewel produced the song Wake Me Up (The Weeknd and Justice song) on The Weeknd's album Hurry Up Tomorrow (album), alongside veteran producer Mike Dean (record producer) and French Electronic Duo Justice (band).